AlejandroRomanIbanez/AWS_grocery/README.md

     pip install -r requirements.txt

+Create an `.env` file for backend:

+- On Windows:

+  - Open Notepad to create the `.env` file:

+        bash
+        notepad .env

+- On Linux/macOS:

+  - Use nano to create the `.env` file:

+        bash
+        nano .env

+Generate JWT Secret Key and fill the .env file like in the .env.example:
+- To generate a secure `JWT_SECRET_KEY`, run the following command:

+      bash
+      python -c "import secrets; print(secrets.token_hex(32))"

+- Fill the `POSTGRES_URI` with your local server:

+      Example
+      postgresql://postgres:postgres@localhost:5432/grocerydb

 ## Database Setup
 To get the PostgreSQL database used in GroceryMate up and running on your local machine: